 - The location of a body’s centre of gravity may coincide with the geometrical centre of the body, especially in a symmetrically shaped body composed of homogenous material.

-- For hollow bodies or irregularly shaped objects, the centre of gravity (or centre of mass) may occur in space at a point external to the physical material – for example, in the centre of a tennis ball or between the legs of a chair.
+- For hollow bodies or irregularly shaped objects, the centre of gravity (or centre of mass) may occur in space at a point external to the physical material (the centre of gravity can lie OUTSIDE the object!) – for example, in the centre of a tennis ball or between the legs of a chair.

 Note: Although the term centre of gravity is widely used, the same imaginary point in a body may also be called the centre of mass, since weight and mass are proportional in an uniform gravitational field.
 Because the centre of mass does not require a gravitational field, many physicists prefer the term centre of mass to centre of gravity.